 Everyone knows exercise is good for your heart.
 And most folks are aware that vitamin D is important for overall good health, including your heart health.

-But researchers just uncovered a surprising synergistic relationship between exercise and vitamin D. And you may be able to use their discovery to slash your own risk for heart attack and stroke.
+But researchers just uncovered a surprising synergistic relationship between exercise and vitamin D. And you may be able to use their discovery to slash your own heart risk and reduce your chances of a heart attack or stroke.

 One of the biggest losers when you don’t move enough is your heart.
 Folks who exercise are far less likely to develop heart disease or die from it.
-And exercise can improve your blood pressure, heart rate and cholesterol levels.
+In addition exercise can improve your blood pressure, heart rate and cholesterol levels.

 There’s no question that exercise is essential for your heart health.
 But it turns out vitamin D also has a more critical role in heart health than most folks realize.